 - keeping the arm still, move the hand from side to side

 Wrist flexion and extension

-- Keeping the arm still, bend the wrist so the fingers are pointing toward the ceiling.
+- keeping the arm still, bend the wrist so that the fingers are pointing toward the ceiling

-Usually, healthcare providers advise people with MS to limit their physical activity to help reduce symptoms such as fatigue.
-However, recent research shows that light exercises such as yoga and Pilates may be helpful in managing symptoms.
+Healthcare professionals may advise people with MS to limit their physical activity to help reduce symptoms such as fatigue.
+However, light exercises such as yoga and pilates may help manage symptoms.

 A small 12-week study from 2015 evaluated how short-term yoga affects MS symptoms.
-The results of this study indicated that short-term yoga may lead to improvements in fatigue, balance, step length, and walking speed.
+The results of this study indicated that short-term yoga might improve fatigue, balance, step length, and walking speed.